cloudfoundry/bosh-bootloader/ci/pipelines/README.md

 * Creates a new Github release with the bumps on the bump-deployments-ci branch

 #### merge-bump-deployments-change
-* Merges the changes from the bump-deployments-ci branch back into the master branch of bbl
+* Merges the changes from the bump-deployments-ci branch back into the main branch of bbl

 ### misc